Efficient Vehicles & Behavior

 Electric School Bus Goal

-Neither the City of Toledo nor any of the utilities that serve its residents are providing incentives towards the installation of EV charging infrastructure at this time.
+Neither the City of Toledo nor the local utility provide incentives for the installation of EV charging stations.

 Electric School Bus Goal

-Toledo does not have an electric school bus goal.
+Neither the City of Toledo nor the local school district have set an electric school bus goal.

 Electric School Bus Goal

-Tucson does not have an electric school bus goal.
+Neither the City of Tucson nor the local school district have set an electric school bus goal.

 Vehicle Purchase Incentives